Florin Florea··9 min read

 • Recalibration: rates move 5-15% per year.
 Budget $1,500-$4,000/year to keep estimates honest

 Total build: $8,000-$30,000 for a credible parametric engine.
-I scoped one for a European agency network in 2025 — they wanted region-specific multipliers across 6 markets.
+We scoped one for a European agency network in 2025 — they wanted region-specific multipliers across 6 markets.
 Final quote: $21,000, and $14,000 of that was data work, not code.

 When building makes sense: your pricing logic is proprietary (custom manufacturing, construction takeoffs, insurance) or the estimate IS your product.
 For web/app project estimates, the data already exists — use it.

 If you do build, do not hire a generalist.
 Estimation engines are a data-modeling problem wearing an API costume.
-Toptal is where I would source a senior engineer with actual pricing-model experience — expect $90-$150/hour, which still beats a mis-calibrated engine that quotes $3,000 for $30,000 projects.
+Toptal is where we would source a senior engineer with actual pricing-model experience — expect $90-$150/hour, which still beats a mis-calibrated engine that quotes $3,000 for $30,000 projects.

 What Integration Costs (Embedding the API)